 Values drive the culture.
 On the other hand, the entity strongly emphasizes ethics, integrity, and employee morale.
 Also, they put employees first, and believe that happy employees lead to organizational prosperity and bring in happy customers.

 Example: Tata Group focuses on 5 values, Leading Change, Respect for individuals, Integrity, Excellence, and Learning & Sharing.

 Personality traits such organizations look for in potential candidates: Integrity, Empathy, Autonomy, and Accountability

-In customer-centric organizations, customers are treated as gods.
+As I have noted, customer-centric companies put their customers on priority.
 In such organizations, all the activities carried out and hustling are customer-centric.
 Right from the C-level executives to the entry-level customer service representatives are instilled with a customer service attitude.

 Example: Amazon positions itself as one of the most customer-centric companies in the world.